Tics are the movements and/or sounds someone with Tourette Syndrome (TS) carries out.

 This ‘itch’ is more mental than physical, but acts in the same way.
 The itch comes, it stays until you either wait for it to leave or scratch it.

-Tics have also been described as hiccup-like, some people describe a buildup of physical pressure inside the body.
+Tics have also been described as hiccup-like.
+Some people describe a buildup of physical pressure inside the body.

 A tic can be described as a voluntary action to relieve an involuntary sensory urge.